About Us

 SOIL ASSOCIATION

-We are proud to outreach on behalf of the Soil Association, you may know them well their Organic Certification of food products, however their sustainable certification schemes extends across beauty and wellbeing, fashion and textiles, catering , farming and forestry.
-Once again many of our partners have Organic Certification in particular in Beauty and Nutritional Health products.
+We are proud to outreach on behalf of the Soil Association, you may know them well their Organic Certification of food products, however their sustainable certification programmes extends across beauty and wellbeing, fashion and textiles, catering , farming and forestry.
+Once again many of our partners have Organic Certification in particular in beauty and nutritional health products.
+Farming in Protected Landscapes is a major UK wide initiative; a joint report with National Parks England highlighted that over 7000 farmers are involved in nature-friendly projects.

 BSI